 If our general partner elects to reset the target distribution levels, it will be entitled to receive common units and to maintain its percentage general partner interest.
 Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions-General Partner's Right to Reset Incentive Distribution Levels."
-Reimbursements to our general partner and its affiliates We will reimburse USA Compression Holdings and its affiliates for all expenses they incur or payments they make on our behalf, which we expect million for the year ending December 31, to be approximately \$ 2013.
+We will reimburse USA Compression Holdings and its affiliates for all expenses they incur or payments they make on our behalf, which we expect to be approximately \$27.5 million for the year ending December 31, 2013.
 These expenses relate to salary, bonus, incentive compensation and other amounts to be paid by our general partner and its affiliates to persons who perform services for us.

-Withdrawal or removal of our general partner If our general partner withdraws or is removed, its general partner interest and its incentive distribution rights will either be sold to the new general partner for cash or converted into common units, in each case for an amount equal to the fair market value of those interests.
+If our general partner withdraws or is removed, its general partner interest and its incentive distribution rights will either be sold to the new general partner for cash or converted into common units, in each case for an amount equal to the fair market value of those interests.
 Please read "The Partnership Agreement-Withdrawal or Removal of our General Partner."

 Liquidation Stage